-THIS week, every state secondary school in Scotland will receive a class set of a new book about the country’s slave past.
+This week, every state secondary school in Scotland will receive a class set of a new book about the country’s involvement with slavery.

 Freedom Bound is a collaboration between the University of Glasgow and BHP Comics, further imagined by artist and author, Warren Pleece who will also launch the book at Edinburgh International Book Festival today.